 At Smith & Vinson Law Firm, we can protect your rights and best interests throughout the entire legal process to help you obtain the financial compensation and justice you deserve.
 Our Austin personal injury lawyer can investigate your accident, gather evidence, negotiate with insurance adjusters, and maximize your entitled compensation to help you make the best possible recovery from injury.
 Although our personal injury attorneys have helped many individuals receive the compensation that they deserve after an accident in Austin, TX, we understand that each situation is unique, and we make sure to treat each case with the individual attention it needs.

 Call (512) 359-3743 to schedule a free consultation with our Austin personal injury attorneys.

-Our firm handles the following types of personal injury cases:
+Our Austin personal injury lawyers handle the following types of personal injury cases: